gniarchos/foody-thesis/README.md

 # 📦 Foody - Delivery App (Thesis)

-A food delivery app using different types of Adaptive User Interfaces.
+A food delivery app using various types of Adaptive User Interfaces.

-This project is using the MySQL server for login/signup and for user data.
-The app is fetching all the data from the MySQL server and the connection was made using PHP.
+This project uses the MySQL server for login/signup and user data.
+The app fetches all the data from the MySQL server and the connection is established using PHP.

 ## 🛠️ Features
-- Order from plenty of restaurants
+- Order from a variety of restaurants
-- Search restaurants
+- Search for restaurants
 - Apply filters
-- See restaurant's menu
+- View restaurant menus
-- Make orders
+- Place orders
-- Order Summary
+- Order summary
 - Submit and read reviews

-## ✔️ Adaptivity by
+## ✔️ Adaptivity based on:
 - Time of day
-- Preferences of the user
+- User preferences
-- The age of the user
+- User's age
-- The location of the user
+- User's location
-- The device of the user
+- User's device

 ## 🚧 Made with